mathewzilla/old_matlab/README.md

 2. ScratchPeaksXY.mat - Scratchbot data.
 Previously published in Evans et al Frontiers in Neurorobotics 2013 and Proc.
 ROBIO 2010.
 Cell array.
 3 speeds, 3 radii, 8 contacts.
 Files are 2001 x 2.
 Probably at 1KHz (need to check)

 3. roombaRadiusXY.mat - Crunchbot data.
-4 whiskers, 6 repeats.
-5 contacts at different radii (90-130).
+4 whiskers, 6 contacts at different radii (90-130), 5 repeats.
 Files are 4000 x 2 (at 1kHz).
 Code had to be fiddled with during the loop as some data wasn't quite in the right place. roombaRadius{3,3,5} was truncated, so filled with noise from the start of the trial

 4. Collated.mat - Scratchbot data.
 Old 'expt1', saw/sin whisker movement, 11 radii [90-190mm], previously unpublished.